Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-This content is educational and does not replace advice from your healthcare professional.
-Always follow your prescriber’s directions and read the pharmacy label.
+Ready to proceed?
+You can order Ciloxan eye ointment online with express US shipping from Canada.
+This information is educational and does not replace your healthcare professional’s advice.
+Always follow your prescription and the official label.

 Express Shipping - from $25.00